DouglasOrr/StNicksApp/README.md

 ## Contributing

-I propose the following process:
+We use the following process:

  - **issue tracking** - GitHub issues on this project
  - **contributing** - fork & pull request